Skip to Content

 Check out the Ski and Snowboard Museum

 The Vermont Ski Museum opened in 1988 and moved to Stowe in the early 2000s.
-The name was changed to the Vermont Ski and Snowboard Museum in 2011, and today the museum welcomes visitors to tour the collections housed in the old Town Meeting House and learn about the history of skiing and snowboarding in Vermont.
+In 2011, the name was changed to the Vermont Ski and Snowboard Museum, and today, the museum welcomes visitors to tour the collections housed in the old Town Meeting House and learn about the history of skiing and snowboarding in Vermont.

 The Vermont Ski and Snowboard Museum is open Thursday to Sunday, from 12-5 pm.
 It’s closed for mud season (April 17-May 25). $5 suggested donation.